bblack16/bblib-ruby/README.md

 # BBLib

-BBLib is a collection of various methods and classes that aim to extend the Ruby language.
-One of the primary goals with the BBLib is to keep it as lightweight as possible.
-This means you will not find dependencies outside of the Ruby core libraries.

-Good news!
-BBLib is now compatible with Opal!
-Well, like 90% compatible (some portions are excluded when running in Opal), but it can be 100% compiled into Javascript.
-Only very small tweaks were made to support this, so base functionality for the BBLib outside of Opal remains the same.
-But now it can coexist as both a Ruby gem, and an Opal library.

-BBLib contains A LOT of functionality, but is a very small, lightweight library.
-As such, it can be hard to document everything that is included (and even harder to make a TL:DR version).
-The usage section below contains most of the highlights and important features.
-The source code contains the rest.
+BBLib is a collection of reusable methods and classes that are helpful to have in most Ruby applications or scripts.
+There is a lot of content here and you should be warned that BBLib does MonkeyPatch several Ruby classes (Hash, Array, String, Integer, Float).
+The Usage section below covers some of the highlights but for complete coverage of everything included, take a look at the YARD documentation.

 ## Installation